 Policy: Students are expected to demonstrate appropriate professional and ethical behavior in the classroom, laboratory, clinical setting as a requirement for successful completion of the physical therapist assistant program.
 PTA students are expected to comply with the American Physical Therapy Association (APTA) Standards of Ethical Conduct for the Physical Therapist Assistant and the APTA Guide for Conduct of the Physical Therapist Assistant.
 In addition, each student is expected to abide by West Virginia Code Section 30-20-1, et seq., Physical Therapists.
-The faculty will address ethical and professional behaviors throughout the program.
+The faculty will address ethical and professional behaviors throughout the program with the use of the Professional Behaviors rubric formally at the end of each full term semester of the program.
 Unethical, unprofessional, or illegal conduct is cause for dismissal from the program.
 Depending on the type of unprofessional behavior, the student may be terminated immediately or given a written warning of unaccepted behavior.
-Repeat offences of this behavior can result in termination from the PTA Program.
-As a student enrolled in the PTA program, professional behavior is expected in the classroom, laboratory, and clinic.
+Repeat offences of this behavior can result in the student being placed on probation or termination from the PTA Program.
 The Pierpont Student Handbook contains additional information regarding student rights and responsibilities.
 Students are responsible to reviewing and being familiar with these policies.
+See Appendix for Professional Behaviors Rubric.